-To explain the reason this policy went into effect under the leadership of Brigham Young, second leader and prophet of the Church, well-intentioned members and leaders suggested theories that Blacks were the seed of Cain and therefore actively refrained from pre-mortal support of Jesus Christ.
-Black members of the church taught this fabrication along with the Whites members.
+To explain the reason this exclusionary policy towards otherwise worthy members of the Church went into effect under the leadership of Brigham Young, second leader and prophet of the Church, well-intentioned members and leaders suggested theories that Black people were the seed of Cain and therefore actively refrained from pre-mortal support of Jesus Christ.
+Black members of the Church taught this fabrication along with the White members.

 That, however, does not take away the decades of abuse members heaped on the faithful few Black members of the Church because some White members felt justified by President Young's racial leanings.
-He explained in warning what should happen to those who would seek to propagate with Blacks.
+He explained in warning what should happen to those who would seek to propagate with Black people.
 Said he,

 Shall I tell you the law of God in regard to the African race?
 If the white man who belongs to the chosen seed mixes his blood with the seed of Cain, the penalty, under the law of God, is death on the spot.
-This will always be so! (exclamation point added)
+This will always be so!
+(Exclamation point added.)

 President Young was the ordained prophet of God!
 Who would question his words?
 As a faithful member of the Church, I did not and do not question the words of this prophet.